g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 ## Reviewer 3

 **The main idea feels like a straightforward way to train a cheap model to imitate repeated sampling My main concern is low novelty.
 The paper’s core method is to compute self-consistency from repeated offline samples and train a small predictor to approximate that signal at test time.
 This feels like a direct distillation of test-time self-consistency rather than a new idea.
 Overall I view the paper as useful but incremental.**

 We thank the reviewer, but we want to push back directly on the novelty assessment.
-The main contribution is not a new estimator, it is a reframing that is absent in prior work: repeated sampling, treated as a test-time procedure in the UQ literature, becomes an offline source of unlabeled supervision, which unlocks an important regime (as recognized by all reviewers) that no existing method serves.
-Calling this "incremental" because the resulting algorithm is simple inverts how methods should be judged: a simple approach that opens a new deployment regime and works across 9 models, 5 datasets, distribution shift, and black-box access is a stronger result than a complicated one, not a weaker one.
-We would ask the reviewer to consider whether the same method, dressed up with an unnecessary architecture or other complexities and performing slightly worse, would have read as more novel; because if so, the objection is to the absence of complexity, not the absence of a contribution.
+We believe that the simplicity of our method is one of our primary contributions.
+Our target deployments (e.g. mobile health, workplace assistants, tutoring) share three constraints that jointly rule out much of the calibration literature: scarce labels, real-time inference budgets, and a need for reliable uncertainty estimates.
+Identifying self-consistency as the right target to distill, a choice that satisfies all three properties where no existing method does, is a non-obvious and carefully picked choice we made from a combinatorially large design space of possible calibration methods.
+Instead of proposing overcomplicated pipelines that are impressive in appearance, but are often fragile and fail to generalize in practice, we present a fundamental contribution that fills a crucial gap in the literature.
+The simplicity of our method enables strong generalization in a new deployment regime: across extensive experiments including 9 models, 5 datasets, distribution shift, and black-box access, our method shows consistently strong performance across all metrics.
+Our focus is a simple, empirically sound method that crisply solves the problem rather than a complicated one that embellishes, and we hope the reviewer will reconsider the novelty assessment in this light.

+We also argue that this is how influential work in LLM calibration has consistently been valued.
+ - Tian et al. [1] show that simply prompting a model to state its confidence in words yields better calibration than its token probabilities; Kuhn et al.
+ - Kuhn et al. [2] cluster generations by bi-directional entailment rather than exact matching;
+ - Damani et al. [3] obtain calibrated uncertainty by adding a Brier-score term to the RLVR reward.
+ - Luo et al. [4], whose setting most directly relates to ours, recalibrate an overconfident post-trained model using its corresponding base model token probs.

+None of these rests on algorithmic complexity; instead, each is a conceptual choice about the right signal, equivalence, or objective, yet the field has rightly recognized them as substantial contributions.
+We see our work as fitting in this tradition: the difficulty and the novelty lie in identifying repeated sampling as an offline supervision source for the underserved single-generation, unlabeled regime, not in the complexity of the predictor that distills it.

+- [1] Just Ask for Calibration: Strategies for Eliciting Calibrated Confidence Scores from Language Models Fine-Tuned with Human Feedback (https://arxiv.org/abs/2305.14975), EMNLP 2023
+- [2] Semantic Uncertainty: Linguistic Invariances for Uncertainty Estimation in Natural Language Generation (https://arxiv.org/abs/2302.09664), ICLR 2023
+- [3] Beyond Binary Rewards: Training LMs to Reason About Their Uncertainty (https://arxiv.org/abs/2507.16806), ICLR 2026
+- [4] Your Pre-trained LLM is Secretly an Unsupervised Confidence Calibrator (https://arxiv.org/abs/2505.16690), Neurips 2025

 **I am also not fully convinced that the method learns confidence for the specific generated answer, since the question-only ablation is very strong and sometimes close to or better than the full response-based predictor.
 This suggests that much of the gain may come from learning question difficulty.**